Google Analytics data is an absolute feast of unlocked potential.

 Did you know that you can use your Google Analytics data to improve your site SEO, user journeys and conversation rate optimisation?

-In this article we look at ways in which you find unique insights from Google Analytics that will allow you to climb up the rankings, generate more traffic and, ultimately, increase your conversion rates.
+In this article we look at ways in which you find unique insights from Google Analytics that will allow you to climb up the search rankings, generate more traffic and, ultimately, increase your conversion rates.

 Since many of these tips involve using data, you could also find my article on Excel formulas for SEO quite helpful.